-Whether you’re interested in learning more about the leaders who led slaves to freedom or the heroes who navigated Black Americans through the civil rights movement, there are many incredible books to add to your reading list.
-Of course, Black history is about more than struggle, and many Black authors have written also written poignant history books about a diverse range of topics including politics, medicine, jazz, education and cuisine.
-Because there are many widespread myths about Black history in the United States, it’s important to seek out Black history books that set the record straight.
-Often, this means finding books written by Black authors such as Isabel Wilkerson, W. E. B. Du Bois, Alex Haley and Martin Luther King Jr.
+Whether you’re interested in learning more about the leaders who led enslaved people to freedom or the heroes who navigated Black Americans through the civil rights movement, there are many incredible books to add to your reading list.
+Of course, Black history is about more than struggle.
+Many Black authors have also written poignant history books about various topics, including politics, medicine, jazz, education, and cuisine.
+Because there are many widespread myths about Black history in the United States, it’s vital to seek out Black history books that set the record straight.
+Often, this means finding books written by Black authors such as Isabel Wilkerson, W. E. B. Du Bois, Alex Haley, and Martin Luther King Jr.

-Below, we’ve gathered 10 Black history books that we feel encompass a great amount of this country’s history and culture.
-Some of the books highlight specific leaders, while others highlight specific moments in history that need to be remembered.
+Below, we’ve gathered a selection of Black history books that we feel encompass a significant amount of this country’s history and culture.
+Some of the books highlight specific leaders, while others highlight particular historical moments that need remembering.

 The Burning: The Tulsa Race Massacre of 1921